Turkey keeps lira in check with low-key interventions | Cyprus Mail

 As a result, inflation hit a 19-year high of 36 per cent last month and is expected to approach 50 per cent this winter, sharply eroding Turks’ earnings and savings.

-Turkey’s ability to keep intervening in currency markets depends on its ability to bring in hard currencies via exports, tourism, swaps and other means, economists and bankers say.
+Turkey’s ability to keep intervening in currency markets depend on its ability to bring in hard currencies via exports, tourism, swaps and other means, economists and bankers say.

 The main opposition party has criticised the mandate for exporters to sell 25 per cent of FX revenues to the central bank as wasteful, and some companies said it strained finances.